 Fees and Passes

 There are several different permits and passes available, many of which you can buy online.
 Admission includes access to both the North and South Rim and is for seven days.
 There are also several free days, where all entrance fees are waived.
-This includes:
+For 2019, this includes:

 Aside from this, the fees are as follows: